Visual Techniques: A Spectacular Way to Make Reality Brighter

 But isn’t this a spectator’s deception?

-We must clarify that we are completely against deliberate misleading of consumers, because the render is an assistant to designers and developers in presenting their future project.
+We must clarify that we are completely against deliberate misleading of consumers because the render is an assistant to designers and developers in presenting their future projects.
 For the consumer, it is a guide and a model.
-And it is very unfortunate when the real result does not match expectations, and moreover, surprises with striking discrepancies.
+It is very unfortunate when the real result does not match expectations and, moreover, surprises with striking discrepancies.

 Selection of foreshortening